aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1457-Clustering.md

-First option is straightforward.
+The first option is straightforward.

 “10% oﬀ on all services” deal would do the job.
 However, it is less eﬃcient and less profitable compared to customer-specific deals.

 Furthermore, customer-specific deals are likely to be more appealing to customers.

-* Some customers prefer a discount on a single item while others prefer a buy-one-get-one-free kind of deal.
+* Some customers prefer a discount on a single item while others prefer a buy-one-get-one-free deal.
 * Some customers buy service A on the weekends while others buy it on Monday mornings.

-We can list many more different options depending on business size and number of customers.
+We can list many more different options depending on business size and the number of customers.

 We decide to prepare customer-specific deals.

-Next step is to decide what kind of deals to oﬀer.
+The next step is to decide what kind of deals to oﬀer.
 We cannot just create a diﬀerent deal for each customer.
 That is simply not manageable.

-**A wise option could be detecting customers with similar interests or purchasing behavior and group them.** The criteria for grouping can be customer preferences, tastes, interests, customer-service combinations and so on.
+**A wise option could be detecting customers with similar interests or purchasing behavior and grouping them.** The criteria for grouping can be customer preferences, tastes, interests, customer-service combinations, and so on.

 It is extremely difficult to group customers manually.
 Then we ask machine learning for help.
 The task of grouping similar customers is called **clustering**.